-Provisions cover contingencies arising in the ordinary course of business and other sundry risks that could create obligations for the Company.
-In estimating the amounts and probabilities of occurrence, the opinion of the Company's legal advisors has been considered.
+Provisions cover contingencies arising in the ordinary course of business and other sundry risks that could create obligations for the Group.
+In estimating the amounts and probabilities of occurrence, the opinion of the Group's legal advisors has been considered.
 They include the activity of the provision for trade and other receivables disclosed in the pertinent captions.

 For trade receivables For other receivables

 Balances at December 31, 2023 3 34

 Increases - 26

-RECPAM - 1
+Gain/(loss) on net monetary position (RECPAM) 1

 Exchange difference (8)

 Balances at December 31, 2024 3 53